open-hue/spec/README.md

 # [open-hue](https://github.com/open-hue)/spec

-## What

-Community-driven OpenAPI Specs for the Philips Hue API.
+> Community-driven OpenAPI Specs for the Philips Hue API.

+## Motivation

+The specification itself serves the community not only as documentation but it can be the foundation of API clients (or SDKs) for virtually any available language via code-generation.

 ## Why